Learning Agile Quadrotor Flight in the Real World

 \subsection{Contributions}

 In this work, we propose a self-adaptive framework that bridges the gap between robustness and performance, enabling continuous, on-policy improvement directly in the real world without the need for precise system identification.
 Our approach relies on two key mechanisms to address the challenges of safe exploration and efficient learning.
 First, to tackle the safety-exploration paradox, we introduce \textit{Adaptive Temporal Scaling (ATS)}.
 Unlike fixed-task baselines, ATS actively incentivizes the quadrotor to explore its physical capability boundaries by dynamically adjusting the aggressiveness of the reference trajectory based on the agent's current competence.
-Second, to ensure efficient learning, we employ a hybrid dynamics model that augments a simple nominal model with {online residual learning}. {By introducing \textit{Real-world Anchored Short-horizon Backpropagation Through Time (RASH-BPTT)} on these hybrid dynamics, we achieve on-the-fly policy optimization, effectively turning limited flight data into sustained performance gains.}
+Second, to ensure efficient learning, we employ a hybrid dynamics model that augments a simple nominal model with {online residual learning}. {By introducing \textit{Real-World Anchored Short-Horizon Backpropagation Through Time (RASH-BPTT)} using these hybrid dynamics, we achieve on-the-fly policy optimization, effectively turning limited flight data into sustained performance gains.}

-Through extensive real-world experiments, we demonstrate that our framework allows a quadrotor to reliably learn agile maneuvers near actuator saturation limits.
-Empirically, the system evolves a conservative base policy from a peak speed of {2.0 m/s to 7.3 m/s} within approximately {100 seconds} of flight time.
+Through extensive real-world experiments, we demonstrate that our framework allows a quadrotor to reliably learn agile maneuvers near the saturation limit of the CTBR command interface.
+Empirically, the system evolves a conservative base policy from a peak speed of \SI{2.0}{\meter\per\second} to \SI{7.3}{\meter\per\second} within approximately \SI{100}{\second} of flight time.
 Beyond pure agility, we demonstrate the practical utility of our method in a multi-point inspection mission under strong external wind disturbances (Fig.~\ref{fig:catcheye}).
-Notably, the quadrotor reduces mission completion time by {42\%} while maintaining low tracking error against unknown aerodynamic disturbances, achieved after only 2 minutes of real-world training.
+Notably, after only \SI{2}{\minute} of real-world training, the quadrotor reduces mission completion time by {42\%} while maintaining low tracking error under unknown aerodynamic disturbances.
 These results underscore that real-world adaptation serves not merely to compensate for modeling errors, but as a practical mechanism for aggressive performance improvement in dynamic environments.